nazkin/LetsDoDinnerApp/client/README.md

 [x] Logout button

 ## Stage 3
-[] Filter users based on ages, not only on gender
+[x] Filter users based on ages, not only on gender
 [x] Display image text on the profile page
 [x] Decline an invitation functionality
 [x] Under connection page make sure that page refreshes when invitation and connection actions are enacted [x] restyle the profile page
 [x] Change avatar functionality
+[] Make sure duplicate emails arent used for separate accounts [] Make sure noone under 18 is able to register
 [] Ability to enter a chat from users profile if a match exists [] Ability to view users profile from the connections place [] Restyle the invitations section
 [] Remove a connection
 [] Delete image functionality
-[] Implement changes in search options and search by location
+[] Implement changes in search options and search by location [] Fix min and max age!
+[] Fix everyone wanting everyone
+[] Allow to crop images
+[] Shrinking page size overloads text
+[] Add paging to search
+[] Fix updating of location information
+[] Add update to the photos